mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 together' over and over again, Tr a v e l l e r uses the abbreviation 'roll 2d6'.
 Where you see 'roll 2d6' read 'roll two six-sided dice and add them together'.
 Sometimes you may also see '1d6', '3d6' or other numbers of 'd6'.
-This simply means roll one six-sided die, three six- sided dice, or however many six-sided dice are indicated, and add them together to gain the fi nal result.
+This simply means roll one six-sided die, three six-sided dice, or however many six-sided dice are indicated, and add them together to gain the fi nal result.

 d66:d66: This is shorthand for a special way of rolling two six-sided